Most Americans know how important saving up for their retirement can be, but many have no idea when they should start saving.

 You may think that it is no rush, or maybe too difficult to start saving for retirement when you can hardly budget your regular spending.
 But the truth is, the sooner you start, the easier it will be in the future.
-Here are five ways you can start saving ASAP!
+Here are nine ways you can start saving ASAP!

 1. Ask Your Employer

 The first step you should take to start saving effectively for your retirement is to consider where your income actually comes from.
 If you have an employer who offers a sponsored retirement account, you can benefit from lower fees and more consistent, automatic savings.

 401(k) plans through your employer are the easiest way to start building up savings for retirement.
 And because the money is drawn from your paychecks, you never have to remind yourself each month to make a deposit.

 Whether or not you work for an employer that offers a retirement plan, you can also consider the benefits of an Individual Retirement Account, or IRA.

 If you have an account with a local bank, establishing an IRA is as simple as creating any other savings account.
 As soon as you open your account, you can start depositing money into it each month, even if the amount is practically pocket change.
 Over the years, that money can seriously add up and contribute to a comfortable retirement.

 Here at Atlas Credit, we are quite fond of reminding our readers in Longview and Houston as well as anywhere else in the great state of Texas of the importance of keeping a careful budget.

 While you may already have structured your monthly budget to keep a savings account, see how much wiggle room you have to add an additional amount of money to a retirement savings fund.